mrhoang18/MCAL/README.md

-# AUTOSAR-Classic-DIO-Driver
+# AUTOSAR Classic

-AUTOSAR Basic Software module DIO Driver for STM32F103C8T6 Microcontroller impelementing the functionality, API and the configuration of the AUTOSAR Basic Software module DIO Driver.
-This driver specification is applicable for on-chip ports and port pins.
-This module shall provide the service for writing to or reading from the configured pins of the microcontroller.
+This repository includes essential AUTOSAR Classic components for the STM32F103C8T6 microcontroller, featuring:

+  - DIO Driver.

+  - SPI Handler/Driver.
+  -
+  - CAN Driver.
+  -
+  - LIN Driver.

+These drivers are implemented according to AUTOSAR standards.